Looking for a supermarket in Amsterdam?

 Jumbo also has a few stores around the satellite suburbs/towns of Amsterdam including Amstelveen, Diemen, Amsterdam Zuid-Oost and Ouderkerk-aan-de-Amstel.

-Short for Vordeel Markt, this is another discount supermarket chain with a reasonable presence in north Holland.
+Short for Vordeel Markt, this is another discount supermarket chain with a significant presence in north Holland.
 Prices are on par with the Dirk.

 VOMAR in Amsterdam